 Mix Sucrose, Glucose, milk powder, stabilizer powder and a pinch of salt.
 This will help solubility and prevents lumps.
 You don’t need to blend.

 Give your milk bottle a shake before opening it.
-Whole milk is sometimes non homogenised.
+Whole milk is sometimes non-homogenised.

-Cut your vanilla pod in half lengthwise, scrape vanilla beans with the back of the knife into the pot.
+Cut your vanilla pod in half lengthwise, and scrape vanilla beans with the back of the knife into the pot.
 Put the used pods into the pot too.
 It will infuse all along the way.

 If you don’t know how to do it, please see this 20s video

 When the temperature is about 110°F (45°C), add dry ingredients and egg yolks